Rhinozz/BTTtimer/README.md

 ## Dev Installation
 You need Python 3 to use BTTtimer, preferrably the newest release.
-The script is to be built into an executable in the future, but for now a Python Script will do for testing.

 To install the required dependencies you'll need to run a few commands:
 ```
 pip install youtube_dl